jennguyen1/nhuyhoa/_posts/2015-10-30-Split_Apply-Combine.md

 ## Using dplyr

 ### slice
-The `slice()` function can be used to obtain certain records.
+The `slice()` function can be used to obtain records by row index.
 For example, we can obtain the records of that obtain the maximum test score for various subgroups.

 {% highlight r %}